css-materials/course-site/content/syllabus/lecture1-intro-condensed/index.md

 * Understand course objectives, logistics, and expectations
 * Distinguish between R scripts (`.R`), Markdown documents (`.md`), and R Markdown documents (`.Rmd`)
 * Identify and use the main components of R Markdown
-* Utilize Git and GitHub in RStudio
+* Familiarize with the Git and GitHub in RStudio workflow

 ## Before class